 The new jurisdictional situation in the Gulf of Maine Area divests the Subarea 4/5 line of its administrative importance and makes the ICJ line the primary administrative boundary in the area.
-It is clear that, for administrative purposes alone, statistics on fisheries will be required which relate directly to the two administrative regions, - the Canadian and USA zones.
+It is clear that, for administrative purposes alone, statistics on fisheries will be required which relate directly to the two administrative regions (the Canadian and USA zones).
 The present statistical system does not provide these.
-It is also highly desirable that the solution to one problem does not create another; in this case that the implementation of the Canadian proposal does not create important discontinuities between past and future statistical series which have become the basis for stock assessment and fisheries management.
+It is also highly desirable that the solution to one problem does not create another, i.e. that the implementation of the Canadian proposal does not create important discontinuities between past and future statistical series which have become the basis for stock assessment and fisheries management.

 The ICJ line approximates the present Subarea 4/5 line in its northern part, but diverges in its southern part.
-The most practical adjustments to make the ICJ line the Subarea 4/5 boundary are, for the northern part, to subsume the small parts of the present Subareas 4 and 5 "cut-off" by the ICJ line into the adjacent Divisions of these Subareas.
+To make the ICJ line the Subarea 4/5 boundary, the most practical adjustments are, for the northern part, to subsume the small parts of the present Subareas 4 and 5 that are cut off by the ICJ line into the adjacent divisions of these subareas.
 For the southern part, the northeast sector of the present Subdiv.
-5Ze cut-off by the ICJ line is large enough to be established as a separate Division/Subdivision.
-Based on resource and fishery distributions in the area, this solution to the proposed line change would result in disruptions to historical data series which are considered to be trivial.
+5Ze cut-off by the ICJ line is large enough to be established as a separate division or subdivision.

+Based on resource and fishery distributions in the area, this solution to the proposed line change would result in disruptons to historical data series which are considered to be trivial.
 Some statistical advantages could accrue from having an additional statistical area which would allow a more detailed description and analysis of fisheries events in the Gulf of Maine Area.